Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

   <br>

-Senior Software Engineer and Solutions Architect with years of experience building distributed systems and high performance APIs for complex ecosystems.
-Specialist in Node.js, Golang, and event-driven architectures, focused on transforming business challenges into scalable solutions that generate measurable value.<br/>
+Senior Software Engineer and Solutions Architect focused on transforming complex business challenges into high-performance distributed systems.
+I operate at the intersection of Node.js/TypeScript flexibility and Go (Golang) robustness and concurrency.<br/><br/>

-My focus is on transforming critical business operations, into resilient, scalable software solutions that drive measurable business value.
-I thrive on solving large-scale challenges where performance, resilience, and direct business impact are paramount.<br/><br/>

 🚀 **Current Focus**<br/>
 🔭 I’m currently working on expanding my knowledge in cloud-native architectures and DevOps practices.<br/>
-🌱 I’m currently learning more about Digital Marketing and advanced concurrency patterns in Go.<br/>
+🌱 I’m currently learning more about Digital Marketing.<br/>
 👯 I’m looking to collaborate on open-source projects related to data engineering or developer tools.<br/>
 <br/>